 Emission limits for radar operations at specific bandwidths such that radar devices that do not occupy the entire 7 GHz may operate under more flexible rules.
 Specifically,

-Radar devices that operate between 57 and 59.4 GHz are allowed higher transmit power and duty cycle.
+Radar devices that operate between 57 and 59.4 GHz can be allowed higher transmit power and duty cycle.

 Emission limits tailored to radar operations in specific applications in which more flexible rules can be adopted.
 Specifically,